ABOUT IPTC

 • Provide worldwide technologies along with marketing capability and a pipeline of orders

-• Develop and implement small- to mid-scale prototypes of waste-to-energy plants (25-250 TPD), coal gasifiers, heat engines with PAC, plasma aerodynamics, oil well treatment tools, exhaust gas treatment equipment, plasma systems for climate control (UAV and land based), and water purification and desalination plants
+• Develop and implement small- to mid-scale prototypes of waste-to-energy plants, coal and sewage sludge gasifiers, new materials synthesis, minerals processing, GTL, oil well treatment tools, exhaust gas treatment equipment, plasma systems for climate control (UAV and land based), and waste water processing plants

 • Create new, high-technology, green-economy-oriented jobs